Write your message

 Abstract

-Objectives: Musculoskeletal disorders, particularly foot problems, are among the leading causes of reduced quality of life and work productivity.
+Objectives: Musculoskeletal disorders (MSDs), particularly foot problems, are among the leading causes of reduced quality of life and work productivity.
 Evidence suggests that occupational conditions and daily activities play a crucial role in the development of foot pain.
-This study aimed to examine the association between occupational status and the severity of foot pain and functional impairment using the Foot Function Index (FFI).
+This study aimed to examine the relationship between occupational status, severity of foot pain, and functional impairment in various occupational groups using the Foot Function Index (FFI).

-Methods: This cross-sectional study was conducted on 2,848 participants in East Azerbaijan Province, Iran.
-Based on occupational status, participants were categorized into employees, self-employed, housewives (women only), and students.
+Methods: This cross-sectional study included 2,848 participants from East Azerbaijan Province, Iran.
+Based on occupational status, participants were categorized as employees, self-employed, housewives (only women), and students.
 Data were collected using the FFI questionnaire.
-Normality of the data was tested using the Kolmogorov–Smirnov and Shapiro–Wilk tests.
-Since the distribution was non-normal, inter-group comparisons were performed using the non-parametric Kruskal–Wallis test, followed by pairwise comparisons with the Mann–Whitney U test and Bonferroni correction where necessary
+The data's normality was tested using the Kolmogorov–Smirnov and Shapiro–Wilk tests.
+Since the distribution was non-normal, inter-group comparisons were performed using the non-parametric Kruskal–Wallis test, followed by pairwise comparisons with the Mann–Whitney U test and the Bonferroni correction, as necessary.

-Results: The findings revealed that students, in both men and women, reported the highest levels of foot functional problems, while employees and self-employed individuals had lower FFI scores.
-Among women, housewives reported fewer problems compared to students.
-Statistical analyses confirmed significant differences between occupational groups (p<0.001)
+Results: The results revealed that students, both men and women, reported the highest levels of foot functional problems, while employees and self-employed individuals had lower FFI scores.
+Among women, housewives reported fewer problems than students.
+Statistical analyses confirmed significant differences among the occupational groups (P < 0.001).

 Conclusion: This study demonstrated that occupational status is directly associated with foot pain and functional impairment.
-The results highlight students as a high-risk group requiring targeted preventive and ergonomic interventions.
-Identifying the impact of occupational factors on foot health can provide a basis for designing strategies to improve occupational health and reduce the burden of musculoskeletal disorders.
+The results highlight that students, as a high-risk group, require special attention in preventive programs and orthopedic and ergonomic interventions.
+Identifying the impact of occupational factors on foot health can provide a basis for designing strategies to improve occupational health and reduce the burden of MSDs.

 Page 1 from 1